3DPrintDemon/Demon_Klipper_Essentials_Unified/README.md

 # These macros will run on almost any COREXY or BED SLINGER (cartesian) Klipper printer with no changes needed to the macro files!
 Small user setting changes will be required of course.

-These macros have been developed for use on almost anything from Voron printers to an Ender 3, & anything else in between!
+These macros have been developed for use on almost anything from a Voron printer to an Ender 3, & anything else in between!
 They will check what sort of machine you have & try to adapt themselves to it automatically!

 So for example if you hit `MACHINE_LEVEL` on a COREXY printer you'll get a `QUAD_GANTRY_LEVEL`, but if you do the same on a bed slinger you'll get a `Z_TILT_ADJUST`.
-Plus the macros can see if you have a COREXY machine that uses `Z_TILT_ADJSUT` & will make use of that system instead of QGL!
+Plus the macros can even see if you have a COREXY machine that uses `Z_TILT_ADJSUT` & will make use of that system instead of QGL!

-Checks & Error Handling.
-Clear & easy to read messages!
+Checks & Error Handling with clear & easy to understand messages to tell you what's wrong!

 <br>